How the CFO’s Office can benefit using Intelligent Automation in Financial Services

 ROI of 100% or more within a year.

-What is Intelligent Automation and how does it hope to help here?
+What is Intelligent Automation in Financial services and how does it hope to help here?

 Application of technology in a company where employees configure a software robot to capture and interpret existing applications to process a transaction, generate responses and communicate with other systems.